nanukelguru/django-crud-live-main/README.md

 # 📝 Next.js CRUD

-This project is a basic CRUD for a warehouse that allows you to enter products, delete them, edit them and list them, created with Next.js.
+This project is a basic CRUD for a store that allows you to enter products, delete them, edit them and list them, created with Next.js.

 ### 🚀 Getting Started